 The interventions to identify and manage TB among vulnerable groups can either be cost effective, cost saving or not cost effective.
 However, the effectiveness and savings of the intervention depend on the burden of TB in a particular key population and also how much time is allowed to elapse before the evaluation of the intervention is carried out.
-In key populations where the burden of TB is medium to high, screening, treatment and enhanced case management are likely to be cost effective, particularly in the long term.
-The responses (frontloading that includes key populations) would be more cost effective than the "business-as usual" scenario over the 5-year period of the Global Plan.
-And an integrated approach between the public and civil society services are likely to improve health outcomes and reduce transmission, which in turn would also enhance the effectiveness of TB responses among key populations and lower costs in the long run.
-Building up service delivery programmes for key populations require long-term investments in both health and community systems.
+In key populations where the burden of TB is medium to high, screening, treatment and enhanced case management are likely to be cost effective, particularly in the long term.148 For example, the modeling analysis included in the Stop TB Partnership's Global Plan to End TB demonstrates accelerating TB responses (frontloading that includes key populations) would be more cost effective than the "business-as usual" scenario over the 5-year period of the Global Plan.149 And an integrated approach between the public and civil society services are likely to improve health outcomes and reduce transmission, which in turn would also enhance the effectiveness of TB responses among key populations and lower costs in the long run.150 Building up service delivery programmes for key populations require long-term investments in both health and community systems.
 Hence cost-effectiveness assessment of TB programme for key populations should not be done on a short-term basis (e.g., less than 5 years) before systemic investments in public and community services are institutionalized and begin to produce both public health benefits and financial savings.